wch/r-source/CONFLICTS.md

 - Also whether there are any issues with non-package frames.
 - Should `attach` also signal an error on conflicts?
 It repeats some of the checking logic in `library`, but with some differences.
+- Should we allow a package to declare that it is masking things from its dependencies, e.g. in its `DESCRIPTION` file?

 <!--
 Local Variables: